 ONCASPAR.
 We have supply agreements with Ovation Pharmaceuticals, Inc., by assignment from Merck & Co., Inc., and Kyowa Hakko to produce the unmodified forms of L-asparaginase used in the manufacture of ONCASPAR.
 The period covered by our supply agreement with Ovation Pharmaceuticals for L-asparaginase for the manufacture of ONCASPAR for the U.S. and Canadian markets will expire on December 31, 2006.
 Ovation Pharmaceuticals has informed us that it does not intend to renew the current agreement, although we have been in discussions with them for a new agreement.
 If we are unable to come to a new agreement for the supply of L-asparaginase on acceptable terms or at all, we may have a distruption in the supply of L-asparaginase, and as a result, a disruption in our ability to manufacture ONCASPAR.
 We can give no assurance that we will be able to successfully obtain a new agreement for the supply of L-asparaginase.
 Moreover, the FDA recently conducted an inspection of the manufacturing facility of Merck, and that inspection resulted in the issuance, on July 22, 2005, of a warning letter regarding applicable FDA Current Good Manufacturing Practices, known as cGMP regulations.
 Despite the assignment of our supply agreement from Merck to Ovation Pharmaceuticals, Merck will continue to supply L-asparaginase to Ovation Pharmaceuticals during a transition period.
-If Merck is unable to satisfactorily resolve its current or future manufacturing problems, the FDA could require Merck to discontinue the manufacture and distribution of the unmodified form of L-asparaginase used in the manufacture of ONCASPAR.
-If we cannot market and distribute ONCASPAR, which could require us to discontinue the manufacture and distribution of ONCASPAR.
-If we cannot market and distribute ONCASPAR, which could require us to discontinue the manufacture and distribution of ONCASPAR.
-If we cannot market and distribute ONCASPAR, which could require us to discontinue the manufacture and distribution of ONCASPAR.
-If we cannot market and distribute ON
+If Merck is unable to satisfactorily resolve its current or future manufacturing problems, the FDA could require Merck to discontinue the manufacture and distribution of the unmodified form of L-asparaginase used in the manufacture of ONCASPAR, which could require us to discontinue the manufacture and distribution of ONCASPAR.
+If we cannot market and distribute ONCASPAR for an extended period, sales of the product and customer relationships will suffer, which would adversely affect our financial results.